-We recently launched additional online professional networking websites that serve other diverse communities - including women (WomensCareerChannel.com), Asian-Americans (ACareers.net), LGBT (OutPro.net), enlisted and veteran military personnel (Military2Career.com) and differently-abled (ProAble.net) professionals.
+We recently launched additional online professional networking websites that serve other diverse communities - including women (WomensCareerChannel.com), Asian-Americans (ACareers.net), LGBT (OutProNet.com), enlisted and veteran military personnel (Military2Career.com) and differently-abled (ProAble.net) professionals.
 Although each of these new professional networking websites is fully operational, these websites are, and continue to be, in the early stages of development.
 Since its inception in September 2011, WomensCareerChannel.com has experienced significant growth in terms of unique visitors, visits and membership.
-In the first quarter of 2012, this website had over 500,000 visits and over 400,000 unique visitors.
+In the three months ended March 31, 2012, this website had over 500,000 visits and over 400,000 unique visitors.
 By April 1, 2012, WomensCareerChannel.com had almost 50,000 members.